 More teachers than students in Kashmir schools

 Srinagar, Aug 20: The attendance reported in the schools in Kashmir was thin.
-Schools re-opened on Monday for the first time after the abrogation of Article 370.
+Schools reopened on Monday for the first time after the abrogation of Article 370.

 The staff presence was at around 30 per cent in Srinagar.
-Information Director, Syed Sehrish Asghar said that the there were no untoward incidents in Jammu and the people continue to offer cooperation.
+Information Director, Syed Sehrish Asghar said that there were no untoward incidents in Jammu and the people continue to offer cooperation.

-The Director of Education, Younis Malik said that the attendance in many schools was nil too thin.
+The Director of Education, Younis Malik said that attendance in many schools was nil too thin.
 Of the 196 schools that opened, 72 registered thin attendance, he also said.

 All middle-level schools in Kashmir to be reopened from Wednesday

-Officials said the government has made necessary arrangements for opening of 190 primary schools in Srinagar city as security forces remained deployed in most of the Valley.

-Officials said the government has made necessary arrangements for opening of 190 primary schools in Srinagar city as security forces remained deployed in most of the Valley.
+Officials said the government has made necessary arrangements for the opening of 190 primary schools in Srinagar city as security forces remained deployed in most of the Valley.

 But all private schools in the city remained shut for the 15th consecutive day as parents were apprehensive about the security situation in view of violent protests over the past two days.
 Only Police Public School at Bemina and a few Kendriya Vidyalayas saw a handful of students turning up.